Resealable packaging

 Resealable packaging is any type of packaging that allows the consumer or user to reseal or reclose the packaging.
 Often packaging needs to be resealed in order to maintain product freshness or prevent spillage.
 Reusable packaging allows for multiple uses which can help reduce waste.

+In 2020, Uber Newsroom announced that by 2030, they will "help restaurants transition to more sustainable packaging in every city where we do business (...) through a combination of discounts, incentives, and advocacy."